fastforwardlabs/mdff15-meta-learning-report/src/01-intro.md

 From a deep learning perspective, meta-learning is particularly exciting and adoptable for three reasons: the ability to learn from a handful of examples, learning or adapting to novel tasks quickly, and the capability to build more generalizable systems.
 These are also some of the reasons why meta-learning is successful in applications that require data-efficient approaches; for example, robots are tasked with learning new skills in the real world, and are often faced with new environments.

-Further, computer vision is one of the major areas in which meta-learning techniques have been explored to solve few-shot learning problems—including classification, object detection and segmentation, landmark prediction, video synthesis, and others.^[Meta-learning in Neural Networks: A Survey](https://arxiv.org/abs/2004.05439) Additionally, meta-learning has been popular in language modeling tasks, like filling in missing words^[Matching Networks for One-Shot Learning](https://arxiv.org/abs/1606.04080) and machine translation^[Meta-Learning for Low-Resource Neural Machine Translation](https://arxiv.org/abs/1808.08437), and is also being applied to speech recognition tasks, like cross-accent adaptation.^[Learning Fast Adaptation on Cross-Accented Speech Recognition](https://arxiv.org/abs/2003.01901)
+Further, computer vision is one of the major areas in which meta-learning techniques have been explored to solve few-shot learning problems—including classification, object detection and segmentation, landmark prediction, video synthesis, and others.^[[Meta-learning in Neural Networks: A Survey](https://arxiv.org/abs/2004.05439)] Additionally, meta-learning has been popular in language modeling tasks, like filling in missing words^[[Matching Networks for One-Shot Learning](https://arxiv.org/abs/1606.04080)] and machine translation^[[Meta-Learning for Low-Resource Neural Machine Translation](https://arxiv.org/abs/1808.08437)], and is also being applied to speech recognition tasks, like cross-accent adaptation.^[[Learning Fast Adaptation on Cross-Accented Speech Recognition](https://arxiv.org/abs/2003.01901)]

 ![Figure 3: Applications - object detection, machine translation, missing words](figures/ff15-46.png)